sensi17/Rhomicom-ERP-Desktop/README.md

 13. Several Financial Statements available (Trial Balance, Balance Sheet, Profit and Loss, Cash Flow, Period by Period Comparisons, Account Statements)
 14. Management of Fixed Assets (Assets Register)
 15. Self-Service Feature for all your members/staff/students etc. to logon (Web Version)
-16. Ability to create and add your own custom reports in any format at all (using Jasper Reports)
+16. Ability to create and add your own custom reports in any format required (using Jasper Reports)
 17. User Access Controls (Using Roles and Priviledges)
 18. Management of all Events and Programmes
 19. Management of Facility Rentals and Hospitality Services